rainlab/sparkpost-plugin/README.md

 ### License

-This plugin is an official extension of the October CMS platform and is free to use if you have a platform license.
-See [EULA license](./LICENSE.md) for more details.
+This plugin is licensed under the [MIT license](./LICENSE.md).
+You are welcome to copy it to create your own mail drivers for October CMS.